-TRiO DSP SSS is one of nine Federal TRiO programs funded by the U.S. Department of Education that supports eligible students to excel throughout their academic career--from middle school to post-baccalaureate programs.
+Cal TRiO DSP SSS is one of nine Federal TRiO programs funded by the U.S. Department of Education that supports eligible students to excel throughout their academic career--from middle school to post-baccalaureate programs.
 TRiO began with demands for greater access to higher education in the 1960s.
-It was the first national college access and retention programs to address the severe social and cultural barriers to higher education in America.
+It was the first national college access and retention program to address the severe social and cultural barriers to higher education in America.

 The nine TRiO programs include (established date in parenthesis):

 - Student Support Services (1968)

 - Training Program for Federal TRIO programs (1976)

 - The Ronald E. McNair Post-baccalaureate Achievement Program (1986)

 - Upward Bound Math/Science (1990)

 - TRiO Dissemination Partnership (1998)